SwathiKeshavamurthy/Coulomb-P1/README.md

 ## Acknowledgments

 - I am grateful to my Code Institute mentor Jack Wachira for his insightful counsel and constructive criticism regarding the project's planning and implementation.
-- Thanks to Kristyna, Cohort facilitator at Code Institute and gave infromation about README references and depth of the project timelines.
+- Thanks to Kristyna, Cohort facilitator at Code Institute how gave infromation about README references and depth of the project timelines.